Chirag-ahir/JAVA-All-Basic/README.md

 >**Object:** An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.

 >**Class:** Class is a Blueprint, which holds it's own data members and members function.
 Class is a group of similar objects.
+It's a Logical entity.

 Array : Arrays are objects that store multiple variables of the same type.